-- Check where ringbuoys are placed.
-They could save a life.
-It might be yours.
-Report missing, stolen or vandalised ringbuoys on one of Irish Water Safety's websites, www.ringbuoys.ie. - Never wade into a river to retrieve an item that has fallen in. - Do not jump off bridges even if you see friends do it. - Never push a friend into the water "for a laugh". - Be careful of slippery grass by the water's edge. - Always pay attention and keep your eyes open to avoid tripping over things. - Never swim in fast flowing water.
-If you feel that it is dangerous then do not swim, even if your friends say that it's okay.
+- Check to ensure you know where ringbuoys are placed. - Never wade into a river to retrieve an item that has fallen in. - Do not jump off bridges even if you see friends do it. - Never push a friend into the water "for a laugh". - Be careful of slippery grass by the water's edge. - Keep your eyes open to avoid tripping over things. - Never swim in fast flowing water.
 Check first by throwing in a twig to see how fast the current is travelling.
 Remember that the current can be faster under the water and river currents are often stronger than they appear. - If you are caught in a current, float on your back and travel downstream feet first to protect your head. - Beware of submerged objects they can be very dangerous.
 Watch out for trees, branches, rocks and rubbish.
 Always enter the water feet first. - Do not play near the edge of overhanging riverbanks at the water's edge.
-It can crumble away suddenly
+It can crumble away suddenly.

-Leisure centres and parks

-These areas can contain swimming pools, paddling pools, model boat ponds and boating lakes.
+Leisure centres and parks - can contain swimming pools, paddling pools, model boat ponds and boating lakes.
 All are safe, if you follow the rules.